kentcdodds/old-kentcdodds.com/content/blog/when-to-not-use-render-props/index.md

   _Let's back up from the hype and think critically about the render props pattern_
 keywords:
-  - React
+  - react
-  - JavaScript
+  - javascript
-  - Render Props
+  - render props
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Erwan Hesry](https://unsplash.com/photos/h-ACUrBngrw) on